Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 What easily can be understood from these verses – and that which is already known by mankind through the *fitrah* (natural disposition) – is that Allāh demands from His creation that they worship Him alone, and do not associate any partners with Him the Exalted.

-Mu’ādh ibn Jabal (رضي‬ الله عنه‬) said:
+Mu’ādh ibn Jabal (رضي الله عنه) said:

 ***"I said: ‘O Messenger of Allāh, tell me of an act which will take me into Paradise and will keep me away from Hell fire.’
 He said: ‘You have asked me about a major matter, yet it is easy for him for whom Allāh Almighty makes it easy.
 You should worship Allāh, and not associate anything with Him (in worship), you should perform the prayers, you should pay the zakāt, you should fast in Ramadān, and you should make the pilgrimage to the House.’"*** (Sunan At-Tirmidhī – *sahīh*)

-And ’Abdullāh ibn ‘Amr (رضي‬ الله عنه‬) narrated that the Prophet (ﷺ) said:
+And ’Abdullāh ibn ‘Amr (رضي الله عنه) narrated that the Prophet (ﷺ) said:

 ***"Whoever meets Allāh without having associated partners with Him (in worship), then with that (being fulfilled) no mistake (or sin) will harm him.
 And whoever dies while he has associating something with Him (in worship), then no good deed will benefit along with that."*** (Narrated by Imām Ahmad – Its *isnād* is correct according to the conditions of Al-Bukhārī and Muslim)